Director Disqualification after Condonation of Delay Scheme (CODS)

 In order to provide remedy to disqualified directors and to revive struck off companies even after COD scheme, the Ministry of Corporate Affairs (MCA) has undertaken a remarkable step by issuing recent Circulars, which not only helped companies to restore their name with ROC by giving them more time but also giving opportunity to revive struck off companies by filing annual statements and other statutory documents.

-If you have any query related to DIN reactivation or Revival of struck off companies, do contact us.
+If you have any query related to DIN reactivation or Revival of struck off companies, contact us.